-The Company calculates its cash requirements using two fundamental forecasting tools that differ in terms of timescale.
+The Group calculates its cash requirements using two fundamental forecasting tools that differ in terms of timescale.

-On the one hand, a one-year monthly cash budget based on the forecast financial statements for the current year.
-On the other hand, forecasts at 24 months, which are updated monthly.
+On the one hand, a one-year monthly cash budget based on the projected annual accounts for the current year, whose variations are analyzed on a monthly basis.
+On the other, forecasts at 24 months, which are updated monthly.